Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

 Kentavious Caldwell-Pope Insights vs. the Lakers

-- Defensively, the Lakers are 20th in the league, allowing 116.6 points per game.
+- Defensively, the Lakers are ranked 20th in the league, conceding 116.6 points per game.

-- The Lakers are the 25th-ranked team in the league, giving up 44.9 rebounds per game.
+- The Lakers give up 44.9 rebounds per game, ranking 25th in the league.

-- The Lakers are the 15th-ranked team in the league, conceding 25.7 assists per game.
+- Allowing 25.7 assists per game, the Lakers are the 15th-ranked team in the NBA.

-- Looking at 3-pointers, the Lakers have conceded 12.5 makes per contest, 18th in the league.
+- Conceding 12.5 made 3-pointers per game, the Lakers are the 18th-ranked team in the league.

 Kentavious Caldwell-Pope vs. the Lakers